AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 - If a group hint tag is present inside a resource within the same scope which have matching values of this tag MUST be considered as related members of a group by a controlling entity.
 - If multiple group tags are present in the same resource, resource can be considered part of multiple groups if this applies
 - A resource may contain multiple group hints but special rules apply to senders and receiver for natural grouping.
+- Group names SHOULD be easy to read and long IDs such as UUIDs SHOULD be avoided.

 #### role-in-group rules

 - Resources within the same group MUST use the role to differentiate themselves.
 - Roles MUST be unique within the same group.
-- Can be use to index a sender or a receiver inside a group (like audio 1, audio 2).
+- It SHOULD be use to index a sender or a receiver inside a group (like audio 1, audio 2) and it SHOULD be easy to sort on alphanumerical values.
+- Group roles SHOULD be easy to read and long IDs such as UUIDs SHOULD be avoided.

+NOTE: There is no standard roles (or reserved role names) define in this document.
+However this may be define in the future inside the NMOS parameters register.

 #### optional-group-scope rules

 - Missing "optional-group-scope" assumes a default "device" scope.
 To extend the group scope to a node, "node" scope MUST be specified.
 - Note that extending a scope to "node" can lead to performance impact on the controller side since more work is required to track down the relationships.

+NOTE: There might be a need for a "system" scope in the future (group across multiple nodes) but this is out of the natural grouping described in this document.
+The system scope may be define in the future inside the NMOS parameters register.

 ## Natural groups